Borda–Carnot equation

-In fluid dynamics the Borda–Carnot equation is an empirical description of the mechanical energy losses of the fluid due to a (sudden) flow expansion.
+In fluid dynamics the Borda–Carnot equation (/kɑːrˈnoʊ/ kar-NOH, /fr/) is an empirical description of the mechanical energy losses of the fluid due to a (sudden) flow expansion.
 It describes how the total head reduces due to the losses.
 This is in contrast with Bernoulli's principle for dissipationless flow (without irreversible losses), where the total head is a constant along a streamline.
-The equation is named after Jean-Charles de Borda (1733–1799) and Lazare Carnot (1753–1823).
+The equation is named after Jean-Charles de Borda, who published in 1766, and after Lazare Carnot.

 This equation is used both for open channel flow as well as in pipe flows.
 In parts of the flow where the irreversible energy losses are negligible, Bernoulli's principle can be used.